Getting started

 Cancel a job

-To cancel a running job, use theUnstructuredClient
+To cancel a running job, use theUnstructuredClient object’s jobs.cancel_job function (for the Python SDK) or

-method to call the /jobs/<job-id>/cancel
+the POST method to call the /jobs/<job-id>/cancel endpoint (for curl or Postman), replacing

-with the job’s unique ID.
+<job-id> with the job’s unique ID.
 To get this ID, see List jobs.

 Python SDK